-Above, USS Randolph under construction in Newport News
+Above, USS Randolph floated out of drydock in Newport News

 USS Randolph: The most famous aircraft carrier nobody heard of

 From the carnage of Pearl Harbor aircraft carriers rose to rule the sea.
-US Presidents, in time of foreign crisis ask, "where are the carriers?"
+US Presidents ask, in time of foreign crisis, "where are the carriers?"
 These great warships stand ready to assert American might in times of war, peace, and humanitarian relief.

 USS Randolph plowed the seven seas for a quarter of a century, quietly intersecting with history throughout.
 I have a biased interest with Randolph.
 You see, my father, Eugene Santos, called this ship home during World War II.